-(1) Anatomy of the skull base.
-(2) Development of new surgical techniques in sensor tro

-(2) Development of new surgical techniques in cancer treatment.(3) Clinical application of new devices in endoscopic examination.

-(4) Surgical treatment of paediatric head and neck tumours.
+- (1) Anatomy of the skull base. - (2) Development of new surgical techniques in cancer treatment. - (3) Clinical application of new devices in endoscopic examination. - (4) Surgical treatment of paediatric head and neck tumours.

 Participation in each study group: as needed